The Smart Meter Communication Licence

-Smart DCC Ltd (DCC) operates under the Smart Meter Communication Licence which was granted by the Department of Business, Energy and Industrial Strategy (BEIS) and is regulated by Ofgem.
+Smart DCC Ltd (DCC) operates under the Smart Meter Communication Licence which was granted by Government and is regulated by Ofgem.
 The licence allows us to establish and manage the smart metering data and communications infrastructure.
-DCC is regulated by Ofgem.
-The licence came into effect on the 23rd of September 2013 and is 12 years long.
-The licence imposes an ex-post Price Control regime to scrutinise DCC costs.
-It can be modified by BEIS or Ofgem.

 Complying with industry codes

 Under our licence, we are required to be a Party to and comply with the Smart Energy Code (SEC) and the Retail Energy Code (REC).